Transfer file storage to another project

 -

-Enter a private IP address for the vault or leave the first available address from the subnet assigned by default.
+Enter the private IP address for the storage or leave the first available address from the subnet, which is assigned by default.
 Once the storage is created, the IP address cannot be changed.

 Settings